 After cancer treatment your resistance to infection might be low for some months or years.

-The flu jab doesn't contain live flu virus so you won’t develop flu from having it.
+The flu vaccine injection doesn't contain live flu virus so you won’t develop flu from having it.
 It is safe to have it while you are having cancer treatment.

-But you shouldn’t have the flu vaccine if you:
+But you shouldn’t have the flu vaccine and check with your doctor if you:

 - are allergic to egg (the vaccine is made from hen’s eggs)